Go directly to the content

 Who are red light lamps popular with?

-You see it used by all kinds of groups:
+You see it among all kinds of groups:

 • Athletes who want to recover faster and experience less muscle soreness